tcyang-md/CS-171-A4/README.md

 - ITunes: This represents the application where you can test the functionality of the playlist and look at the episode.

 ## Usage
+### Instructions
+Download all files, ITunes.java is where you add episodes, create the playlist, and use all the functions listed below.
+### Available Functions
 ```java
 public class Playlist {
   public String displayPlaylistForward()